 Does taking selfie cause low-quality romantic relationships?

 Selfie is a very common phenomenon today.
-In the advent of smartphones and social media, it becomes even easier for people to take picture of themselves.
+With the advent of smartphones and social media, it becomes even easier for people to take pictures of themselves.

 This means that more and more people upload photos on their social media accounts.
-In fact, Google reported that there were 24 billion selfie photos uploaded in their database last year.
+In fact, Google reported that there were 24 billion selfie photos uploaded to their database last year.

 This staggering number proves that sharing personal photos on the web is phenomenal.

 But the question is what could be the possible effect of selfies?

 A handful of psychological studies found that taking a selfie is associated with a narcissistic personality.
 Narcissistic individuals are dominant and superior.
 They always want to be praised by others.